Posted in Marketing and Strategy Terms, Total Reads: 4530

 • Marketers’ gives respondents long list of statements.

-• Ask them to indicate how much they agree or disagree with each of the statements
+• Ask them to indicate how much they agree or disagree with each of the statements.

 Marketers then create profiles of customers in terms of activities and patterns of product usage using data from large samples.
+This is an exhaustive process which yields qualitative data about the customer.

-Advantages of AIO based psychographic analysis
+Advantages of AIO

 • Defining the target market – This method facilitates defining the target market beyond simple demographic or product usage variations